 Ask the Dentist: What is plaque?
 What is tartar?
 What's the difference?

 What’s the difference between dental plaque and tartar?
+What is the definition of plaque?
+What causes plaque?
+Is it related to gingivitis?
 A lot of people think they are the same thing, but there are very important differences that we’ll explain in this article that will help to distinguish the two and why regular daily oral hygiene and dental visits are so important to have good oral health.

 Plaque is the soft sticky residue that builds up on your teeth or gumlines or in between the teeth.
 It contains food particles and MILLIONS of bacteria.
 Every time you eat food, you’re not only feeding your stomach, but you’re also feeding the many different colonies of bacteria inside your mouth which can cause tooth decay or gum disease.
 Inside the mouth there are good bacteria and bad bacteria, but the bad bacteria thrive the most from foods which contain carbohydrates or sugars.
 After feeding on the sugar and carbohydrates, some of the bacteria produce acids which erode and eat away at our teeth causing tooth decay.
 This then leads on to the teeth requiring dental fillings.